particle-iot/docs/src/content/datasheets/boron/boron-datasheet.md

 ### Radio specifications

-Boron has two radio modules.
+Boron has two radio modules, the nRF52 MCU BLE radio, and a cellular module, depending on the model.

-Nordic Semiconductor nRF52840 for BLE.
+#### Nordic Semiconductor nRF52840 for BLE.

 | Feature | Description|
 | :-------|:---------- |